 Growing licorice plants (Helichrysum petiolare) offers an interesting cascade in the container garden, a trailing mass of gray foliage.
 Care of Helichrysum licorice is simple in the garden and is only slightly more complicated in the container environment.
 When you’ve learned how to grow a licorice plant, you’re sure to find many uses for them as companion plants.

 Licorice Plant in Containers

-Actually a vine, growing licorice plant in containers is used for unusual foliage.
-Flowers may appear on the licorice vine, but are not significant or showy.
+Actually a vine, growing licorice plant in containers is used for its unusual foliage.
+Flowers may appear on the licorice vine but are not significant or showy.
 When adding licorice vine to a combination pot, plant it on the edges so that it can cascade over the sides.
 Licorice plant in containers grows well in full sun to part shade.

 Choose a tall container that allows plenty of space for the licorice vine to spill over the sides.
 Window boxes or containers elevated on deck railings make it easier for care of Helichrysum licorice, such as watering.
 While licorice vine likes its soil to dry out slightly, it may be necessary to water every day in summer when growing licorice plant in containers.
 Hot temperatures and small containers may even require water more than once daily.

 When learning how to grow a licorice plant in a pot with other plants, use a good quality potting soil that offers good drainage, yet retains moisture.
 You may also use the moisture retention packets, but in limited number.

 Limit fertilization to the licorice plant.
 Pinch the ends of the licorice plant if it gets too long; otherwise, this is not necessary.